 To put it another way: financial independence is about much more than numbers.
 It’s about finding ways to manage your actions in both good times and bad.
 In other words, it is a behavioural challenge – and that challenge is part of what being human is all about.

-Alan MacDonald is an investment advisor with Richardson GMP Limited.
-Alan helps investors with over $500,000. of assets make smart decisions about money.
-He is the co-author of “The Copperjar System, Your Blueprint for Financial Fitness” available on Amazon.
+Alan MacDonald, an investment advisor with Richardson GMP Limited, helps investors with over $500,000 of assets make smart decisions about money.
+Alan is the co-author of “The Copperjar System, Your Blueprint for Financial Fitness” available on Amazon.

-The opinions expressed in this report are the opinions of the author and readers should not assume they reflect the opinions or recommendations of Richardson GMP Limited or its affiliates.
+All material has been prepared by Alan MacDonald, Investment Advisor at Richardson GMP Limited.
+The opinions expressed in this article are the opinions of the author and readers should not assume they reflect the opinions or recommendations of Richardson GMP or its affiliates.